WiIIiam278/breaking-bad-ds/README.md

 devKitARM, NFLib and Nitro-Engine must be installed.
 Then, just run `make` following to build a `.nds` ROM file.

 ### Asset preparation
-There's scripts for converting assets and moving them into the correct nitrofiles directories.
+There's scripts for converting the various assets and moving them into the correct nitrofiles directories.
 Run `bash ./convert.sh` inside `graphics/sprite` for instance to automatically prepare all the sprite images.
 If you've updated the graphics, delete the `build/` directory before building.

 ## License
 The source code for this project is licensed under Apache-2.0, except otherwise stated.
 For more information, see [LICENSE](https://github.com/WiIIiam278/breaking-bad-ds/blob/main/LICENSE).